Leadership Transition Coaching

 On the surface, you’re doing everything “right.”

-• Taking on more than is yours to carry: overfunctioning.
+Taking on more than is yours to carry: overfunctioning.

-• Refining, smoothing, preparing for every possible scenario: perfectionism.
+Refining, smoothing, preparing for every possible scenario: perfectionism.

-• Making it easier for everyone around you, at your own expense: people-pleasing.
+Making it easier for everyone around you, at your own expense: people-pleasing.

-Hidden so well under "competent and responsible" that nobody — including you — has named it yet.
+And all of this is hiding so well under "competent and responsible" that nobody — including you — has named it yet.

 But there's no training manual for how to operate at this level.

-So we build it.
-In four weeks, you:
+In four weeks, we:

 Clarify what this role actually requires — no more filling every gap, no more proving through volume.
 You prioritize what matters.